Multi-Agent Systems Explained: Why One AI Agent Isn't Enough

 The short answer

-Why it matters: one agent given every tool and every instruction becomes what one employee doing every job becomes — mediocre at all of it.
+Why it matters: one agent given every tool and every instruction becomes what one employee doing every job becomes, mediocre at all of it.
 Splitting the work is how you get from a clever demo to a system that runs your operations.
+Multi-agent orchestration is the last of the core agentic workflow patterns, reach for it only when a single agent genuinely can't hold the whole job.

 Why one big agent breaks down